A property is like a claim with a hole in it. Here are some examples of properties:

 Sadly this is incorrect!
 The já associates with the nested clause marked in red instead.
 In situations like these, one is forced to instead say

-to be some person(s), as for which I don't know whether they like conlangs
+for a person, to be such that I don't know whether they like conlangs

 Note that this approach is never wrong – it’s never incorrect to move a já into a topic phrase, and doing so reduces cognitive load on both speaker and listener.

-They essentially let words with property slots, like leo and huaq, act as auxiliary verbs:
+Serial verbs let words with property slots, like leo and jaqjeq, act as auxiliary verbs:

 leo geanua = ▯ tries to lift up ▯.

-huaq sheaqsao = ▯ is taller than ▯.
+jaqjeq sheaqsao = ▯ is equally tall as ▯.

-This works so well that you don't see Toaq speakers say já anywhere near as often as they use verbs like leo and huaq.
+This works so well that you don't see Toaq speakers say lä … já anywhere near as often as they use verbs like leo and jaqjeq.
 Once you're used to the rules of serial verbs, they're easier and shorter.
-But now you know how it works under the hood!

 See the article on serial verbs for more info.